opensearch-project/documentation-website/_benchmark/quickstart.md

 # OpenSearch Benchmark quickstart

-This tutorial outlines how to quickly install OpenSearch Benchmark (OSB) and run your first OpenSearch Benchmark workload.
+This tutorial outlines how to quickly install OpenSearch Benchmark and run your first OpenSearch Benchmark workload.

 ## Prerequisites